Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: Single-User Scenario

 \subsubsection{Inner-Layer Optimization}

 To solve (P3-1), we first rewrite $\bs{w}$ into the following form:

 where $p$ denotes the BS's transmit power with $0\le p \le P_{\max}$ and $\bs{w}_0$ denotes the normalized transmit beamforming vector with $\left\|\bs{w}_0\right\|_2^2=1$.
-By substituting \eqref{eqn_SU_BFV} into the objective function of (P3-1), it can be observed that for any given transmit power $p$, the transmit beamforming vector $\bs{w}_0$ should be set as the maximum-ratio transmission (MRT) based on $\bs{h}\left(\bs{x}\right)$, i.e.,
+By substituting \eqref{eqn_SU_BFV} into the objective function of (P3-1), it is not difficult to see that for any given transmit power $p$, the transmit beamforming vector $\bs{w}_0$ should be the MRT based on $\bs{h}\left(\bs{x}\right)$ to maximize the EE, i.e.,

 With \eqref{eqn_SU_BFV} and \eqref{eqn_SU_BFV_OPT}, we can simplify the expression of EE in (P3-1) and recast it as a power control problem, i.e.,

 where $a\triangleq T-\tau$ and $b\triangleq aP_s+P_M\left(v_{\max}\right)\sum_{n=1}^{N}\tau_n$, respectively.
 Note that (P3-1) is a classical fractional programming (FP) problem, for which the Dinkelbach's algorithm can be employed.
 Specifically, in the $l$-th iteration of the Dinkelbach's algorithm, (P3-1) is transformed into the following subtractive form, i.e.,